patrickoigwilo/osTicket-PrereqsAndInstall/README.md

 </p>

 <h1>osTicket - Installation and Prerequisites</h1>
-This project shows the steps I took and the prerequisites for the installation of the open-source help desk ticketing system osTicket.<br />
+This project shows the steps I took and the prerequisites for installing the open-source help desk ticketing system osTicket.<br />

 <h2>Video Demonstration</h2>